SDM 2018 Call for Proposals

 II.
 Screening criteria

 Successful applicants shall demonstrate high relevance of the project proposal to the concept of the Satoyama Initiative through clearly responding to all queries in the designated project proposal format.
 Only projects with a proposed duration of less than 24 months will be considered.
-For shortlisting, project proposals will be assessed by the SDM Secretariat based on four elements of the screening criteria, i.e. relevance, effectiveness, feasibility and sustainability, with reference to the viewpoints listed in the below table.
+For shortlisting, project proposals will be assessed against four elements of the screening criteria, i.e. relevance, effectiveness, feasibility and sustainability, with reference to the viewpoints listed in the below table.

 |1||The contents of the proposed project address critical needs of local communities or issues of international concern such as those in line with the 2020 Aichi Biodiversity Targets and the 2030 Sustainable Development Goals (SDGs).|